91 Notable alumni of

 Biography

-Jan Gysbert Hermanus du Preez is a former South African rugby union player who made one Test match appearance in 1956.
+Jan Gysbert Hermanus du Preez was a South African rugby union player who made one Test match appearance in 1956.
+He was the last surviving member of the 1956 Springboks rugby union tour of Australia and New Zealand, passing away in June of 2024.

 Justine Shaw